scbtm/stock-market-analytics/tests/README.md

 # Tests Documentation

-This directory contains focused unit tests for the stock market analytics project.
+This directory contains unit and integration tests for the stock market analytics project, properly organized by test type.

 ## Structure